paulcpederson/blog/source/articles/npm-run/index.md

 The last thing to mention about npm scripts is that they have access to everything in `node_modules/.bin/`.
 Essentially, module authors can register command line tools with npm by adding a `bin` key to `package.json`.
 That enables people to install the module globally and then use that tool from the command line.

-For example, [imagemin](https://github.com/imagemin/imagemin#cli) has a cli which you can use to minify images from the command line if you install imagemin globally (specified [here](https://github.com/imagemin/imagemin/blob/master/package.json#L16)).
+For example, [imagemin](https://github.com/imagemin/imagemin#cli) has a cli which you can use to minify images from the command line if you [install imagemin globally](https://github.com/imagemin/imagemin/blob/master/package.json#L16).
 If you use imagemin via an npm script *you don't have to install anything globally*.
 NPM automatically adds their bin to `node_modules/.bin` and makes it available to the command from your script!

 > You don't have to install anything globally.